Am I Doing My Digital Marketing Correctly?

 2. SEO is not important anymore

 This is an extremely common myth in digital marketing.
 So many people feel that they don’t need SEO as part of their strategies anymore because social media has become such a popular form of advertising.
 68% of online experiences begin with a search engine, which proves that SEO is still an important aspect to consider in digital marketing.
 Another myth that goes hand in hand with SEO is that Google Ads will help increase organic traffic.
 This is not true.
-Each of them works independently but are both effective elements if done correctly.
+Each of them works independently but is both effective elements if done correctly.

 3. The more content, the better

 There is such a thing as too much content!
 However, there is truth in “content is king”, but the content that you use on your website and in your online advertising needs to be targeted correctly.
 This is why keyword research is so important.
-Your content should always be based around your keywords if you want to create targeted content.
+Your content should always be based on your keywords if you want to create targeted content.
 Targeted content will result in more visibility from the right audience.

 4. Mobile optimization is overrated

 We posted a blog a little earlier this year about Mobile Marketing, where we highlighted the importance of having a mobile-friendly website due to the rise in mobile marketing over the years.
 The convenience of smartphones and tablets can’t be ignored.
 People are going to come across your online advertisements while on the move and it is imperative that they land on a website that has been mobile optimized.
-Google also favours websites that are mobile-friendly so not having an optimized website could jeopardize your ranking on search engines, no matter how good your SEO may be.
+Google also favors websites that are mobile-friendly so not having an optimized website could jeopardize your ranking on search engines, no matter how good your SEO may be.
 50% of customers will stop visiting a website if it is not mobile-friendly, that is a large percentage of traffic to lose.

 5. Negative feedback is bad